Ohtllinest/EyeCam/README.md

 My first python project.

-EyeCam - it is camera parser based on python3.
+EyeCam - it is network camera IPGiver based on python3.
 C

 -----------------------------------------------------